Lubbock–Plainview combined statistical area

-The Lubbock-Plainview-Levelland Combined Statistical Area is made up of five counties (Crosby, Hale, Hockley, Lynn, and Lubbock) in the South Plains region of west Texas.
-As of March 2020, the Lubbock-Plainview-Levelland CSA consists of the Lubbock Metropolitan Statistical Area, the Plainview Micropolitan Statistical Area, and the Levelland Micropolitan Statistical Area.
+The Lubbock–Plainview Combined Statistical Area consists of the Lubbock Metropolitan Area and the Plainview Micropolitan Area and comprises eight counties: (Cochran, Crosby, Floyd, Garza, Hale, Hockley, Lynn, and Lubbock) in the South Plains region of west Texas.
+The Levelland Micropolitan Statistical Area was a separate statistical area within the CSA until 2023 when it was added to the Lubbock MSA.
 In the 2010 census, the CSA had a population of 350,013, though a July 1, 2019 estimate placed the population at 381,664.
 The CSA's principal city is Lubbock.